thejohnkelly/Project-1_ELK-Stack/README.md

 - Filebeats collects log data from a specified location, which it it forwards on to a centralized location for more detailed analysis.
 - Metricbeat collects metric data from systems and services and ships that data where it can be cataloged and analysed.

-### Using the Playbook
+### Using the Playbooks

-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Download the playbooks, use "curl -LJO https://github.com/thejohnkelly/elk-stack-project.git"
+- Use the command "mkdir etc/ansible/roles" to create the roles directory that will srote the playbook files.
-- Copy the contents of the Ansible folder to the etc/ansible/roles folder.
-This folder contains all of the YAML files needed to fully install and launch the ELK Stack, Docker on all the DVWAs, and both the beats.
+- Navigate to /elk-stack-project and use the command "sudo cp ./Ansible/* etc/ansible/roles" to copy the playbook files into the new roles folder.
+The roles folder will now contain all of the YAML files needed to fully install and launch the ELK Stack, Docker on all the DVWAs, and both the beats.
-- Update the etc/ansible/hosts file to include the private IP addresses of each machine you wish the playbook to run on, remembering to include ansible_python_interpreter=/usr/bin/python3.
-For each seperate instance you must create a new named category (i.e., [elk]) and add the desired IP addresses to ensure that the instances are installed on the correct machines.
-- Run the playbook, and navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.
-Additionally the installation can be verified by running either the "sudo docker ps" or "curl http://localhost:5601/app/kibana" in the command line within the ELK machine.

-- To download the playbooks, use "curl -LJO https://github.com/thejohnkelly/elk-stack-project.git"
-- Use "sudo mv docker-playbook.yml elk-playbook.yml filebeat-playbook.yml metricbeat-playbook.yml elkstack-main.yml > etc/ansible/roles" to move the playbook files into the roles folder.
-- Use "sudo nano etc/ansible/hosts" and add the private IP addresses of you VMs.
-Be sure to include to include "ansible_python_interpreter=/usr/bin/python3" after each entry.
-If you are installing ELK and the beats to different VMs, you will need to create a new name for the instance and then add the private IP address of the machine you want to be configured.
+- Use "sudo nano etc/ansible/hosts" and add the private IP addresses of you VMs under the heading '[webservers]', and add the private IP of your ELK server under the heading '[elk]' to ensure the instances are installed and configured on the correct machines.Be sure to include ansible_python_interpreter=/usr/bin/python3 after each IP address
 - Run the command "sudo ansible-playbook /etc/ansible/roles/elkstack-main.yml".
-This file will run all of the playbooks.
+This file will import and run all of the playbooks.
-- Locate the configuration files for Filebeat (etc/filebeat/filebeat.yml) and Metricbeat (etc/metricbeat/metricbeat.yml) and use "sudo nano <filepath>" to edit the files. under output.elasticsearch, add the IP address of your ELK machine as the host.
+- Locate the configuration files for Filebeat (etc/filebeat/filebeat.yml) and Metricbeat (etc/metricbeat/metricbeat.yml) and use "sudo nano <your_file_path>" to edit each of the files.
+Add the IP address of your ELK machine as the host under output.elasticsearch in both configuration files.
 Do the same under setup.kibana.
+- Navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.
+Alternately the installation can be verified by running either the "sudo docker ps" or "curl http://localhost:5601/app/kibana" in the command line within the ELK machine.